changetocoding/PyLoreKelly/README.md

 # Other to cover over course:
-Mutable vs immuatable.
+-Mutable vs immuatable.
-Pass by ref/ pass by value and what python does
+-Pass by ref/ pass by value and what python does
-PEP8 & clean code in python
+-PEP8 & clean code in python
-Duck typing
+-Duck typing
+-Debugging